MarekSutora/DocumentsService/README.md

 ## Implementation Details

 ### API Endpoints
 - Implemented using a controller-based API.
-- Implemented using a controller-based API.
+- Input validation is performed using data annotations.

 - **POST /documents**: Creates a new document.
 - **PUT /documents/{id}**: Updates an existing document.